Frequently Asked Questions

 Yes, the feature will be available to all customers, new and existing.

-We'll target based off the information you give us.
+We'll target based off the information you give us, which automatically includes any Key Technologies in your job listing that match any of the most popular tags on Stack Overflow question pages.
 If any field is left blank, nothing bad happens; we'll just look to the fields that are filled out.
 Your target demographic will be wider.

 The best way is to put in at least one criteria for each targeting field that accurately describes the developer you're trying to hire.
 If you want a broader group of developers to see your ad, use fewer targeting criteria.
 If you want a more narrow group to see your ad, use more targeting criteria.